6abrielle/20220870-Research-Repository/reflective-journal.md

 # Relective Journal

 *Note: The reflections under question headings are generally responses to given prompts, although I have amended and arranged them to suit me.
-My own unprompted thoughs and reflections can be found in paragraphs under each section.
+My own unprompted thoughs and reflections can be found in paragraphs under each section*

 ## Week 1
 ## *Visual Programming with Scratch*